stephenrwalli/OCI_testing/README.md

 ```

 We can create a script for `acbuild` to execute to create the pod definition for the container.
-As with creating the Dockerfile (above), we start with the base root filesystem, add the conformance test executable,
+As with creating the Dockerfile (above), we add the conformance test executable,
 and bundle config.json, and set the entry point.
 > N.B.
-For now, because of a lack of experience with rkt,
+For now, because of a lack of experience with `rkt`,
 > the experiment doesn't create a base layer for the root filesystem.
 > If there is a better way to unpack the tar
-> archive and load the rootfs into the pod image, please file an issue.
+> archive and load the rootfs into the pod image, please file an issue/pull request.

 ```
 $ cat >rktfile <<-EOF
 begin